Dante-Broggi/rfcs/text/0000-size-ne-stride.md

 is not a reason to accept the current or a future RFC; such notes should be in the section on motivation or rationale in this or subsequent RFCs.
 The section merely provides additional information.

+###

+- support sub-byte layout algorithms?
+  - This would presumably enable generalizing over bit-packing and the concept of niches in rustc.